 By practicing these steps repeatedly, you will be able to gracefully glide across the metaphorical dance floor.
 When you take dance lessons, you feel awkward at first.
-That’s not only OK, it is expected.
-Your teacher corrects your errors, and guides you towards adeptness.
+That’s not only OK, but it is also expected.
+Your teacher corrects your errors and guides you towards adeptness.
 That is a normal learning process.
 The same applies to this learning curve.

 9) Request: Do not just complain about hurtful behavior.
 Tell your partner about your core unmet needs.
 Then make clear specific requests to help meet your needs.
 Be as specific as you can so your partner gets a clear picture of how to meet your deepest needs.

 10) Respond: Throughout this process, your partner listens to you, really wanting to understand you.
-He or she expresses empathy and validates you.
-For a few minutes, he or she walks in your shoes, looking out through your eyes, feeling what it feels like to be in your body.
-Connecting on a deep emotional level, he or she leans toward you instead of away.
-He or she offers to meet your needs in specific ways and then does it.
+He expresses empathy and validates you.
+For a few minutes, he walks in your shoes, looking out through your eyes, feeling what it feels like to be in your body.
+Connecting on a deep emotional level, your partner leans toward you instead of away.
+He offers to meet your needs in specific ways and then does it.
 You do the same for your partner.